ambientkit/ambientkit.github.io/docs/architecture/barebones.md

 go mod init github.com/username/ambapp
 ```

-Create the site file where the application configuration will be stored.
+Create the site file where the app configuration will be stored.

 ```bash
 echo '{}'> storage/site.bin